APA Manual 7th edition: The most notable changes

 The 7th edition addresses these changes by providing better and more extensive guidelines.
 This article outlines the biggest changes that you should know about.

 References and in-text citations in APA Style

 When it comes to citing sources, more guidelines have been added that make citing online sources easier and clearer.

 In total, 114 examples are provided, ranging from books and periodicals to audiovisuals and social media.
-For each reference category an easy template is provided that helps you to understand and apply the citation guidelines.
+For each reference category, an easy template is provided to help you understand and apply the citation guidelines.
 The biggest changes in the 7th edition are: